Master of Science

 The purpose of the Master of Science in Teaching Mathematics (MST) option for elementary school teachers is to prepare mathematics specialists for work in elementary schools and school districts.
 It is designed for teachers who wish to improve their mathematical background as well as their understanding of the learning and teaching of mathematics in grades K-8.
 Courses are specifically designed to meet the needs of elementary and middle school teachers.

 Students in this master’s program are typically full-time elementary and middle school teachers.
 Courses are offered in the late afternoon and early evening.
 Some courses are also offered during the summer.
 Students complete a final practicum designed to improve the mathematics education in their home school.
 Degree candidates must earn a minimum of 36 semester hours of graduate credit.
+At least 12 credit hours must be in courses at the 500-level.

 Required course work